Easy Chicken Noodle Soup

 • 1 tablespoon vegetable oil

-• 8 cups chicken broth (preferably not low-sodium), best quality
+• 8 cups chicken broth, preferably not low-sodium, best quality such as Swanson

 • 1 medium yellow onion, chopped